 Through its USA Dairy Products Sector, the Company produces a wide variety of mozzarella, American-style and specialty cheeses.
-The Company also produces a variety of whey protein concentrates, ingredient blends and sweetened condensed milk.
+The Company also produces a variety of whey protein concentrates and ingredient blends.

-Saputo ranks as one of the top three cheese producers in the US with approximately 9% of natural cheese production.
+Saputo ranks among the top three cheese producers in the US with approximately 9% of natural cheese production.
 Saputo services three market segments: retail, foodservice and industrial.

-In fiscal 2009, the USA Dairy Products Sector represented 39.7% of the Company's total sales.
-The retail segment accounted for 35% of the USA Dairy Products Sector's sales volume, the foodservice segment for 47% and the industrial segment for 18%.
-Through this Sector, the Company operates 15 manufacturing facilities located in the US and employed, as of May 1, 2009, 2,737 employees.
+In fiscal 2010, the USA Dairy Products Sector represented 32.8% of the Company's total sales.
+The retail segment accounted for 36.4% of the USA Dairy Products Sector's sales volume, the foodservice segment for 49.2% and the industrial segment for 14.4%.
+Through this Sector, the Company operates 15 manufacturing facilities located in the US and employed, as of May 1, 2010, 2,921 employees.